Back to The Triumph

 • remember that catholicity remains one of the marks of even in eclipse

-This is part of triumph.
+This too belongs to triumph.
 Victory that forgets mission is not the victory of Christ.

 The and the mission belong together because remains herself under every condition.
 The faithful should therefore preserve with a large heart, not a shrunken one.